Blauer Enzian: Intercity/EuroCity

 On 27 May 1979, the Blauer Enzian was downgraded to a two-class Intercity, no longer serving Hamburg, but instead, running southbound as Dortmund – Munich – Klagenfurt and northbound as Klagenfurt – Munich – Dortmund – Braunschweig.
 The TEE service between Hamburg and Munich was taken over by the TEE Diamant.
 By 1981, the northbound route was also terminating in Dortmund.

 On 31 May 1987, the Blauer Enzian became part of the newly introduced international EuroCity network, with train number EC20 northbound and EC21 southbound (later renumbered EC12/13).
-Interesting was the change of through coaches among EC Blauer Enzian, EXP Dachstein (Lindau-Graz-Lindau), EC Transalpin (Basel-Wien/Graz/Klagenfurt) in summer 1990, in Schwarzach St Veit and Bischofshofen.
-The EC Blauer Enzian conveyed through coaches Dortmund-Klagenfurt/Graz/Lubljana.
+Interesting was the change of through coaches among EC Blauer Enzian, EXP Dachstein (Lindau–Graz–Lindau), EC Transalpin (Basel–Vienna/Graz/Klagenfurt) in summer 1990, in Schwarzach St Veit and Bischofshofen.
+The EC Blauer Enzian conveyed through coaches Dortmund–Klagenfurt/Graz/Lubljana.

 Until the opening of the first German high-speed railway on 2 June 1991, the route remained unchanged.
 On 2 June 1991, the route between Mainz and Augsburg was changed, to run via Mannheim, Heidelberg, and Stuttgart instead of Frankfurt, Nuremberg, and Würzburg – but still running Dortmund–Klagenfurt overall – and the train was renumbered to EC114 northbound and EC115 southbound.
 The name Blauer Enzian was abandoned from 14 December 2002.

 The name was revived in 2017 for the Frankfurt to Klagenfurt service, EC 112/113.
 This train meets the EC 212/213 Mimara at Villach and exchanges through coaches for services onwards to Ljubljana and Zagreb.
 The Dortmund to Klagenfurt service, still numbered EC 114/115, was renamed Wörthersee.